-Earlier, despite over 100,000 people watching a young man whom fellow protesters attempted to extract a bullet lodged into his right thigh give up the ghost on a Live Instagram feed from DJ Switch, the Lagos state governor in an address the morning after said no one had died at the toll gate and protesters who were in hospitals were only mildly injured even as he inadvertently confirmed the presence of military officers at the scene the night before.
+Earlier, despite over 100,000 people watching a young man whom fellow protesters attempted to extract a bullet lodged into his right thigh give up the ghost on a Live Instagram feed from DJ Switch, the Lagos state governor in an address

 The Lekki Concession Company (LCC) which oversees operations at the toll gate have also said the cameras removed were “analogue BOSCH tolling devices used to monitor transactions carried out in the toll lanes” and that “there was no instruction from ANYONE to remove the perimeter CCTV cameras”.
 It also said the power outage was due to inability to turn on backup generators since staff had been dismissed earlier in light of the curfew order.
 The ad agency that runs the giant billboard LoatsAD Promomedia, also said they had turned off the ad screens and sent staff home in response to the curfew announced by the government.